universal-ctags/ctags/docs/man/ctags.1.rst

 Tags File Contents Options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+See "`TAG ENTRIES`_" about fields, kinds, roles, and extras.

 ``--excmd=type``
 	Determines the type of ``EX`` command used to locate tags in the source
 	file.
 [Ignored in etags mode]